 \label{sec:introduction}

-The Analogue method (AM) is based on the hypothesis that two relatively similar synoptic situations may produce similar local effects \citep{Lorenz1956, Lorenz1969}.
-It is a statistical downscaling methods \citep[see][for other methods]{Maraun2010} and consist of finding past situations that are similar to the target day of interest in terms of the atmospheric circulation or other synoptic predictors.
-The local weather variables of interest (predictand) that were observed at the analogue dates are used to construct a probabilistic prediction for the target day \citep{Duband1970, Zorita1999}.
-Multiple variations of the method exist \citep[a non-exhaustive listing can be found in][]{BenDaoud2016}.
-The AMs are used for operational precipitation forecasting, either in the context of weather forecasting, flood forecasting, or hydropower production \citep[e.g.,][]{Bontron2005, Hamill2006, Desaint2008a, GarciaHernandez2009b, Bliefernicht2010, Marty2010, Marty2012, Horton2012, Obled2014, Hamill2015, BenDaoud2016}, as well as for precipitation downscaling from a climate perspective \citep[e.g.][]{Radanovics2013, Chardon2014, Dayon2015}.
-AMs can provide multivariate predictions that are physically consistent \citep{Raynaud2016b}.
-Their spatial transferability is analysed in \citet{Chardon2014} and \citet{Radanovics2013}.
-Their temporal transferability has also been the topic of recent studies for past or future climates \citep{Dayon2015, Caillouet2016}.
+The analogue method (AM) is based on the hypothesis that two relatively similar synoptic situations may produce similar local effects \citep{Lorenz1956, Lorenz1969}.
+It is a statistical downscaling method \citep[see][for other methods]{Maraun2010} and consists of finding past situations that are similar to the target day of interest in terms of atmospheric circulation or other synoptic predictors.
+Referred to as the predictand, the local weather variables of interest which were observed at the analogue dates are used to construct a probabilistic prediction for the target day \citep{Duband1970, Zorita1999}.
+Multiple variations of this method have been reported \citep{BenDaoud2016}.
+AMs are used for operational precipitation forecasting in the context of weather forecasting, flood forecasting, and hydropower production \citep[e.g.,][]{Bontron2005, Hamill2006, Desaint2008a, GarciaHernandez2009b, Bliefernicht2010, Marty2010, Marty2012, Horton2012, Obled2014, Hamill2015, BenDaoud2016}, as well as for precipitation downscaling from a climate perspective \citep[e.g.][]{Radanovics2013, Chardon2014, Dayon2015}.
+AMs can provide multivariate predictions which are physically consistent \citep{Raynaud2016b}.
+Their spatial transferability is analysed in \citet{Chardon2014} and \citet{Radanovics2013}, and their temporal transferability has been discussed in recent studies for past or future climates \citep{Dayon2015, Caillouet2016}.

 The method requires two different archives.
 The first is a meteorological archive describing the state of the atmosphere at a synoptic scale, such as reanalysis datasets.
-The second is an archive of the target variable to be predicted, here precipitation.
-It is most often made of daily precipitation totals at a target station or integrated over a target catchment.
+The second is an archive of the target variable to be predicted, which in this study is precipitation, usually composed of daily precipitation totals at a target station or integrated over a target catchment.
 Obviously, the period to be used is limited to the smallest period common to the two archives.

-\citet{Ruosteenoja1988} and \citet{Vandendool1994} have analysed the influence of the length of the meteorological archive on the quality of the analogy.
-They highlighted a three-way relationship between the quality of the analogy, the archive length, and the size of the spatial domain (or degrees of freedom): errors increase with a bigger domain, but decrease with a longer archive.
-For that reason, limited spatial windows are always considered when searching for analogues, and the archive length is maximized.
+\citet{Ruosteenoja1988} and \citet{Vandendool1994} analysed the influence of the length of the meteorological archive on the quality of the analogy.
+They highlighted a three-way relationship among the quality of the analogy, the archive length, and the size of the spatial domain (or degrees of freedom) and determined that errors increase with a larger domain but decrease with a longer archive.
+For that reason, limited spatial windows are always considered when searching for analogues, and the archive length is maximised.

-Therefore, due to the availability of long precipitation archives at a daily time step that have no equivalent at a finer resolution, AMs are usually implemented on a daily basis.
-Consequently, the analogue situations are assessed by comparing predictors at fixed hours of the day.
+Therefore, owing to the availability of long precipitation archives at a daily time step that have no equivalent at a finer resolution, AMs are usually implemented on a daily basis, and the analogue situations are assessed by comparing predictors at fixed hours of the day.
 However, it can be expected that the analogy of the synoptic situations does not occur systematically at the same time of the day and that better candidates can be found by shifting to a different hour.
 With this assumption, a moving time window (MTW) was introduced to allow the search for candidates at different hours of the day.
-Previous tests showed the benefit, in terms of analogy criterion values, of searching for analogue synoptic situations at a finer time step, but without assessing the impact on the prediction skill \citep{Finet2008}.
+Previous tests have showed the benefit, in terms of analogy criterion values, of searching for analogue synoptic situations at a finer time step, although such research did not assess the impact on the prediction skill \citep{Finet2008}.

-One can question the interest of using moving daily totals when for example 6-hourly precipitation series can be predicted instead.
-However, the 6-hourly time series generated by the AM might not represent accurately the intra-daily precipitation distribution or variability.
-In addition, sometimes a resolution finer than the daily time step is not needed and another disaggregation technique may be used afterwards.
-Finally, when using a reconstructed precipitation archive, the errors in intra-daily precipitation distributions have a smaller impact on 24h totals than 6h totals.
+One can question the interest of using moving daily totals when, for example, 6-h precipitation series can be predicted instead.
+However, the 6-h time series generated by the AM might not accurately represent the intra-daily precipitation distribution or variability.
+In addition, sometimes a resolution finer than the daily time step is not needed, and another disaggregation technique may be used afterwards.
+Finally, when using a reconstructed precipitation archive, the errors in intra-daily precipitation distributions have a smaller impact on 24-h totals than on 6-h totals.